EinsteinOmics/OmicsWorkshop/README.md

 ## Instructions for downloading code vignettes

 For HPC usage: first, try to activate the Jupyter workflow on https://cluster.einsteinmed.edu/.
 This will create a folder in your HPC home directory called "pw".
-It is recommended to store all folders in there.
+It is recommended to store all vignette code in there to be easily accessible to Jupyter.

-1. Unix shell (bash / zsh / terminal) with `git clone`.
+#### 1. Unix shell (bash / zsh / terminal) with `git clone`.

 First, open a Unix shell, such as Mac terminal.
 On Windows, there are several options including [Git Bash](https://git-scm.com/download/win), [Cygwin](https://www.cygwin.com/), and [WSL](https://learn.microsoft.com/en-us/windows/wsl/about)https://learn.microsoft.com/en-us/windows/wsl/about.

 Next, use `ssh` to get to the HPC.
 Follow the instructions above, and make sure to use GlobalProtect if off campus.
 In short, you must use `ssh <username>@<username>.hpc.einsteinmed.edu` (replace <username> with your active domain).

-Once there, use the `cd` command to get to the pw folder in your home directory: `cd ~/pw/`

-Finally, you can download the scripts: `git clone `
+Once there, use the `cd` command to get to the pw folder in your home directory: `cd ~/pw/`.
+Finally, you can download the scripts: `git clone https://github.com/EinsteinOmics/OmicsWorkshop.git`

+#### 2. Download the scripts and place them on HPC via data.einsteinmed.edu

+This makes use of the folder mounting, identical to how data.einsteinmed.edu is used.
+- [Folder mounting guide](https://it.einsteinmed.edu/documentation/how-to-mount-the-hpc-file-system/) - Note that einsteinmed.edu should be used in all instances instead of einsteinmed.org in this guide.

+First, download the vigenttes from Github.
+This can be done by clicking the big green button that says "Code" at the top of the screen.
+Then click "Download Zip".
+Make sure to unzip the file.
+Then, use the guide above to move the file to HPC.
+You should place it in the "pw" folder in your home directory.